 What is the treatment for meningitis?

-Intensive care is often needed at first, as the infection often causes shock and problems throughout the body.
+Intensive care is often needed, as the infection may cause shock and problems throughout the body.
 It is likely that fluids will need to be given directly into the veins (a drip).
 Oxygen is also often given through a mask on the face.

 Steroid injections are also sometimes given.
 These work by reducing some of the inflammation that occurs with meningitis.
 Steroid medication has been shown in some studies to reduce the risk of developing hearing problems and other complications.